 This policy and procedures outlines what adult safeguarding is and what to do if you have a concern.
-The St Paul's Boxing Academy CIO safeguarding children and young people policy, for those under the age of 18, is covered in a separate document.
+Our Safeguarding Children and Young People Policy, for those under the age of 18, is covered in a separate document.

 Policy statement